You are hereCurriculum Vitae

 -Worked to translate life support system functions into hardware and operational requirements.

 -Developed a carbon fiber and honeycomb sandwich composite deckplate as a lighter alternative to industry-standard aluminum.
+Mass savings of >20lbs for the 41.056 sounding rocket mission.

 -Demonstrated performance on two NASA Sounding Rocket Missions (41.035 & 41.056)